- How is the shop different?

 If you're logged in to your Food52 account, you can view and edit your newsletter subscription options from your account settings page.
 There you'll be able to choose if you'd like to hear about new items in our shop and new recipes on a daily basis.
 We also offer a weekly best-of email digest, featuring what’s been popular this week.

 Looking for other ways to stay connected with Food52?
 Follow @Food52 on Facebook, Twitter and Instagram to see our latest recipes, newest finds, enter contests, take quizzes, ask questions and more.

 If you have any trouble, send us a quick email at [email protected] and we’ll be glad to help.

 - How much is shipping?
 (U.S.)

-- It's $8 flat rate shipping with UPS or USPS Ground.
-If something is particularly heavy (large sacks of flour because you whip through pies and tarts with reckless abandon), or perishable (plums to fill your pies and tarts), we'll note any extra surcharge on the product page.
+If something is particularly heavy (large sacks of flour because you whip through pies and tarts with reckless abandon), perishable (plums to fill those pies and tarts), or ships from another country, we'll note any extra surcharge on the product page and at checkout.

 - Do you ship Internationally?

 - We currently ship within the U.S., to all 50 states.
 We hope to offer international shipping sometime in the future!